 Facebook offers several optimizations to choose from when running a campaign.
 Optimizations mean that the platform will serve the ads to the people most likely to take a certain action.
-So for example, if you are running a campaign that’s optimized for post engagement, Facebook will show the post to people who react, comment and share posts a lot.
+So for example, if you are running a campaign that’s optimized for post engagement, Facebook will show the post to people who react to, comment and share posts.

-While there are a lot of optimization choices, for our DMO and attraction clients we focus on a top few.
+While there are many optimization choices, for our DMO and attraction clients we focus on a top few.
 Keeping the goal of the promotion in mind makes selecting the right mix of optimizations easier.